fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ### Visualization

 The hexahedral mesh is a geometrical description of the head.
-It is built up from hexahedrons.
+It is built up from hexahedra.
 For visualization, it is possible to use the **[ft_plot_mesh](/reference/plotting/ft_plot_mesh)** function which is generally used for plotting any type of meshes in FieldTrip.
 Because of the large number of points in a mesh, it is advised to use the 'surfaceonly' option.
-In this case, the function will plot hexagonal surfaces of those hexahedrons which create the outside surface of the head.
+In this case, the function will plot hexagonal surfaces of those hexahedra which create the outside surface of the head.

     ft_plot_mesh(mesh, 'edgecolor','none', 'facecolor', 'skin', 'facealpha', 0.7);
     ft_plot_axes(mesh)